ZcashFoundation/zebra/README.md

 Zcash network: the more nodes are run, the more reliable the network will be in terms of speed and resistance to denial of service attacks, for example.

-These are some of advantages or benefits of Zebra:
+These are some of the advantages or benefits of Zebra:

-- Better performance: since it was implemented from scratch, Zebra was able to be implemented in a manner that is currently faster than `zcashd`.
+- Better performance: since it was implemented from scratch in an async, parallelized way, Zebra is currently faster than `zcashd`.
-- Better security: since it is developed in a memory-safe language (Rust), Zebra is less likely to be affected by security bugs that could compromise the environment where it is run.
+- Better security: since it is developed in a memory-safe language (Rust), Zebra is less likely to be affected by memory-safety and correctness security bugs that could compromise the environment where it is run.
-- Better governance: with a new node deployment, there will be more developers who can implement different features.
+- Better governance: with a new node deployment, there will be more developers who can implement different features for the Zcash network.
-- Dev accessibility: there will be more developers which gives new developers options for contributing to protocol development.
+- Dev accessibility: supports more developers, which gives new developers options for contributing to Zcash protocol development.
-- Runtime safety: the detection of consensus bugs can happen quicker, preventing the likelihood of black swan events.
+- Runtime safety: with an independeny implementation, the detection of consensus bugs can happen quicker, preventing the likelihood of black swan events.
 - Spec safety: with several node implementations, it is much easier to notice bugs and ambiguity in protocol specification.
 - User options: different nodes present different features and tradeoffs for